Google Translate Disclaimer

 • Used for diapering only

-• Clothing diapering is to be completed the same as disposable diapers with the exception that disposable diapers are discarded in the garbage, cloth diapers are to be placed in a sealable, leakproof bag and sent home with the child at the end of the day.
+Cloth diapering is to be completed the same as disposable diapers with the exception that cloth diapers are to be placed in a sealable, leakproof bag and sent home with the child at the end of the day.

-• The above also applies to any clothing that becomes soiled with feces/vomit etc. Soiled clothing is to be placed in a sealable, leakproof bag and sent home.
+The above also applies to any clothing that becomes soiled with feces/vomit, or any other bodily fluid.
+Soiled clothing is to be placed in a sealable, leakproof bag and sent home for laundering.

 Did you find what you were looking for today?